ahmhekal/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:
+1- I converted the images to grayscale.
+2- I used gaussian blur to smooth the images.
+3- I used cany function to detect the edges in the images.
+4- I used a polygon mask to select a certain region of interest (that contains lane line).
+5- I used hough_lined function which reterns in image with the two lines by:
+    -

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...